gavz/zlo/README.md

 </div>

 ## Description
-`zlo` Is an AV/EDR hooking detection utility that attempts to userland hooks by dumping functions from several DLLs and checking the opcodes.
+`zlo` Is an AV/EDR hooking detection utility that attempts to detect userland hooks by dumping functions from several DLLs and checking the opcodes.

 ### Features
 - Patches hooks (if found)